sevagh/freemusicdemixer.com/web/vs-spleeter.md

 On web-based versions of Spleeter, your audio files are uploaded to a remote server for processing.
 This can be a privacy concern, especially if you are working with sensitive or unreleased audio.

 **Music Demixer** uses a unique design: it’s web-based, but delivers the AI model to your browser and performs the processing locally.
 Your audio files never leave your computer, ensuring they remain private and secure.
-Plus, you don’t need any special setup—simply open our site and start demixing.
+Plus, you don’t need any special setup — simply open our site and start demixing.
 We continuously test and refine it so you always have the latest and greatest version of our software.

 ---